 Better Luck Tomorrow in The Heights is a really good restaurant disguised as a neighborhood bar.
 This is a retro-ish spot with excellent cocktails, a wraparound patio, and a perfect patty melt.
 They also do a really good pasta night every Tuesday that you’ll want to make a weekly tradition.

 Hugo’s is a Montrose institution where you go when you want to eat a lot of Mexican food in a more upscale space - think chandeliers and lots of ivy.
 They’re known for their table-side margaritas and traditional dishes like ceviche and mole poblano, along with one of the best tree-covered patios in town, but more than any of that, it’s their Sunday brunch buffet that sets them apart.
 It’s $35, includes more than 20 dishes like chilaquiles, duck carnitas, and tamales, and is exactly where you should eat on a Sunday when your only plans afterward are sitting and/or sleeping.

-Houston is only 30 miles from the Gulf Coast, but the local seafood often gets overlooked because “Texas” + “fresh fish” seems as logical as letting your mom run your Bumble account for you.
-Kata Robata in Upper Kirby, however, serves sushi made with fish caught right off the coast, and they’ve been at it for a decade.
+Kata Robata in Upper Kirby serves sushi made with fish caught right off the coast, and they’ve been at it for a decade.
 The menu here is huge, with lots of sashimi and specialty rolls to choose from, as well as dishes you wouldn’t normally see at a sushi place, like foie gras and duck soba and spicy soy ramen.
-The multi-course omakase is the best way to taste a bunch of local fish (whatever’s fresh that day), so sit at the bar, let the chef decide for you, and you’ll learn that “Texas seafood” isn’t actually a death wish.
+The multi-course omakase is the best way to taste a bunch of local fish (whatever’s fresh that day), so sit at the bar and just let the chef decide for you.